ferrolho/feup-sdis/distributed-backup-service/README.md

 #### Local files and configuration

-The *Peer* relies on three external files:
+Each *Peer* relies on three external files:

 - db.data
 - disk.data